14 Link Building Strategies from a Technical SEO Expert

 If you think the site looks like a PBN (private blog network), then the chances are that it is one.
 Readers and search algorithms will notice too, so avoid it at all costs.

-Tips for link building outreach and communication
+Link building strategies for outreach and communication

 7. Use Facebook’s “About” section to find email addresses